 If you could plan a winter escape and condense all of your transport, accommodation and tea-making facilities into one simple van-shaped space, wouldn’t life be great?
-Well, as a small glimmer of joy in the overall chaos of the past year, Dream Drive’s camper vans do just that.
+Well, as a small glimmer of joy in the overall chaos of the past year, Dream Drive’s Japanese camper vans do just that.
 Skip all the risks of public transport and moving from hotel to hotel—instead, you can keep your own bubble intact while exploring Japan in winter with this Tokyo to Nagano road trip guide.

-By abandoning unfathomable train schedules and unforgiving hotel check-out times, van life leaves you free to explore any strange sights you stumble upon, and it might just become your new obsession.
-While the YouTube videos of van renovations are tempting and you may well have uttered the phrase “I could build a tiny shelf better than that, Steve!” at 2 am, we all know renting a camper van is a hell of a lot more feasible.
+By abandoning unfathomable train schedules and unforgiving hotel check-out times, Japan van life leaves you free to explore any strange sights you stumble upon, and it might just become your new obsession.
+While the YouTube videos of motorhome renovations are tempting and you may well have uttered the phrase “I could build a tiny shelf better than that, Steve!” at 2 am, we all know renting a camper van is a hell of a lot more feasible.

-Camper van destination: Nagano
+Japan camper van destination: Nagano

 The wintery haven of Nagano is an ideal two- to four-day trip from Tokyo, with snow monkeys, hot springs, art installations and lakeside castles to enjoy along the way.
 We opted for a relaxed schedule, with one primary sightseeing spot per day and a mix of paid and unpaid parking spots.

-Top tips for a winter itinerary
+Top tips for an RV winter itinerary

 Take it from us—we learned the hard way.